 If you have questions about the safety of Client keys or general questions about pet sitting, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
 We are also available by email at email@example.com.

-However, as straightforward as it sounds, conflicts may arise if both parties have not clarified the terms, as well as their expectations.
-To make that clear, below you’ll find what to expect during a house sitting job, and what each party agrees to.
+However, as straightforward as it sounds, conflicts may arise if both parties have not clarified the terms and expectations.
+To make that clear, we’ve put together a list for both parties.

 Home Owners – What to Expect